Bear (YC F25)

 June 2025 - January 2026

-At Bear, I was the solo designer working across product, marketing, and growth at a Y-Combinator backed startup building in one of the fastest-moving spaces in tech.
+At Bear, I was a solo designer working across product, marketing, and growth at a Y-Combinator backed startup building in one of the fastest-moving spaces in tech.
 I contributed to growing Bear from $1K to $60K MRR with 50+ clients, through a $1.2M pre-seed and $3.2M seed round at a $40M valuation.

 Product Snapshot